 WHO IS SUBJECT TO WITHHOLDING TAX IN SAUDI ARABIA?

-Withholding tax in Saudi Arabia is imposed on a non-resident who does not have a permanent establishment in the country and has generated income from a source in the Kingdom of Saudi Arabia, the tax burden is borne by the service provider.
+Withholding tax in Saudi Arabia is imposed on a non-resident who does not have a permanent establishment in the country and has generated income from a source in the Kingdom of Saudi Arabia, the service provider bears the tax burden.

 WHAT ARE THE OBLIGATIONS OF THE ENTITY CHARGED WITH WITHHOLDING TAX?

 The resident of the Kingdom of Saudi Arabia is required to file the tax return for withholding within the first ten days of the month following the month in which the amount was paid to the non-resident service provider.